top of page

 Three easy things you can do today

-Breathing techniques known to effectively boost Nitric Oxide (NO) levels:
+Breathing techniques known to effectively boost Nitric Oxide levels:

-Nasal Breathing Simply breathing through your nose, rather than your mouth, significantly increases NO production in the nasal passages, which then circulates into your bloodstream.
+1. Nasal Breathing Simply breathing through your nose, rather than your mouth, significantly increases nitric oxide production in the nasal passages, which then circulates into your bloodstream.

-Slow, Deep Breathing.
-Practicing slow and intentional breathing (approximately 5-6 breaths per minute) enhances NO release by promoting relaxation and improving respiratory efficiency.
+3. Slow, Deep Breathing.
+Practicing slow and intentional breathing (approximately 5-6 breaths per minute) enhances nitric oxide release by promoting relaxation and improving respiratory efficiency.
 This is great to do with your partner in preparing for intimacy!